BigMechanismTableReading/TableReadingSystem/src/extract/lookup/README.txt

 uniprot - Uniprot to Uniprot
-swisprot - Swissprot to Uniprot genename - Gene name to Uniprot english - English description to Uniprot uniToGene - Uniprot to Gene name
+swisprot - Swissprot to Uniprot genename - Gene name to Uniprot english - English description to List of Uniprots uniToGene - Uniprot to Set of Gene Names
 Access method: singleton with public HashMaps

 YeastLookup